David Hume: Argument against miracles

-Little appreciated is the voluminous literature either foreshadowing Hume, in the likes of Thomas Sherlock or directly responding to and engaging with Hume—from William Paley, William Adams, John Douglas, John Leland, and George Campbell, among others.
+Little appreciated is the voluminous literature either foreshadowing Hume, in the likes of Thomas Sherlock or directly responding to and engaging with Hume—from William Paley, William Adams, John Douglas, John Leland and George Campbell, among others.
 Regarding the latter, it is rumoured that, having read Campbell's Dissertation, Hume remarked that "the Scotch theologue had beaten him."

 Hume's main argument concerning miracles is that miracles by definition are singular events that differ from the established laws of nature.
 Such natural laws are codified as a result of past experiences.
 Therefore, a miracle is a violation of all prior experience and thus incapable on this basis of reasonable belief.
-However, the probability that something has occurred in contradiction of all past experience should always be judged to be less than the probability that either ones senses have deceived one, or the person recounting the miraculous occurrence is lying or mistaken, Hume would say, all of which he had past experience of.
+However, the probability that something has occurred in contradiction of all past experience should always be judged to be less than the probability that either one's senses have deceived one, or the person recounting the miraculous occurrence is lying or mistaken, Hume would say, all of which he had past experience of.
 For Hume, this refusal to grant credence does not guarantee correctness.
 He offers the example of an Indian Prince, who, having grown up in a hot country, refuses to believe that water has frozen.
-By Hume's lights, this refusal is not wrong and the Prince "reasoned justly;" it is presumably only when he has had extensive experience of the freezing of water that he has warrant to believe that the event could occur.
+By Hume's lights, this refusal is not wrong and the prince "reasoned justly;" it is presumably only when he has had extensive experience of the freezing of water that he has warrant to believe that the event could occur.

-So for Hume, either the miraculous event will become a recurrent event or else it will never be rational to believe it occurred.
+So, for Hume, either the miraculous event will become a recurrent event or else it will never be rational to believe it occurred.
 The connection to religious belief is left unexplained throughout, except for the close of his discussion where Hume notes the reliance of Christianity upon testimony of miraculous occurrences.
 He makes an ironic remark that anyone who "is moved by faith to assent" to revealed testimony "is conscious of a continued miracle in his own person, which subverts all principles of his understanding, and gives him a determination to believe what is most contrary to custom and experience."
 Hume writes that "All the testimony whichever was really given for any miracle, or ever will be given, is a subject of derision."